Project Peach

 How to avoid cholera while travelling

-Good hygiene can help stop you getting ill while travelling in areas where cholera is found.
+There are things you can do to help avoid getting ill while travelling in areas where cholera is found.

 Do